Learning Outcomes

 Error Handling

-Error handling is a very important part of any real-world parser.
+Error handling is a very important part of any real-world parserA function or program that interprets structured input, often used to convert strings into data structures. .
 Decent error reporting allows us to quickly diagnose problems in our input.
 As we saw above a ParseResult may be either a successful Result or an Error, the latter containing information in a ParseError data structure about the nature of the error.

 data ParseError =